kurtgodden/TidyDataProject/CodeBook.md

   	WALKING_UPSTAIRS

          0.2554617

-and saves it into the variable tmpArray, which is then converted to a list.
+and saves it into the variable 'tmpArray', which is then converted to a list.

 We convert it to a list because we want to then convert that to a dataframe for use in the function 'rbind()' where we incrementally build, row by row, the dataframe in intermediateDF that was described above.

-After ‘rbind()’ adds that new row of data to intermediateDF, we similarly add the subject 'sbj' and the technical variable name to their vectors subjectVector and varVector, respectively, keeping them the identical length  as the number of rows in intermediateDF.
+After ‘rbind()’ adds that new row of data to intermediateDF, we similarly add the subject 'sbj' and the measurement variable name to their vectors 'subjectVector' and 'varVector', respectively, keeping them the identical length  as the number of rows in intermediateDF.

 The double looping in function computeVarMeans continues until we drop out of the loops with the prefinal value of intermediateDF.
 To finalize it, we have to add varVector and subjectVector as new columns using 'cbind()'.

-From that resulting dataframe, we need to delete the first row of NA values from all columns, using ‘complete.cases() followed by a subset operation, returning the nearly completed intermediateDF.
+From that resulting dataframe, we need to delete the first row of NA values from all columns, using 'complete.cases()' followed by a subset operation, returning the nearly completed intermediateDF.
 Since row 1 of NA values was deleted, the dataframe’s first row is now numbered ‘2’, which is ugly.
 Thus, I renumbered the rows using ‘rownames()’.

 The final step in creating the tidy data is to rename the columns.
-At the moment, the activities still use the activity names from the source data, i.e. SITTING, STANDING, etc.  However, every value in those columns is now actually a computed mean, so I changed those column names to ’SittingMean’ etc., which is more representative of the values below them.
+At the moment, the activities still use the activity names from the source data, i.e. SITTING, STANDING, etc.  However, every value in those columns is now actually a computed mean, so I changed those column names to 'SittingMean' etc., which is more representative of the values in those columns.

 The return value of the function is the now final ‘intermediateDF’.

 The function described above is invoked by the command ‘computeVarMeans(mergedDataAll)’ and its value is saved in the script variable 'tidyData'.

 The final action of the script is to write out tidyData to an external file called 'MyTidyData.txt' using 'write.table' with 'row.names=FALSE', per the instructions for the project.
 This external file was uploaded for the project, also per instructions.

-###############  Tidy Data Summary  ##################
+###  Tidy Data Summary

-ROWS:
+####ROWS:

 Each row of tidyData represents one observation of mean activity values for one unique combination of ‘Subject’ with ‘Variable’.

-COLUMNS:
+####COLUMNS:

 This tidy dataset has 8 columns:

   Subject

   Variable

   LayingMean

   SittingMean

   StandingMean

   WalkingMean

   WalkingDownstairsMean

   WalkingUpstairsMean

 Here are the data types and descriptions of each column of data: